MicrosoftDocs/cpp-docs.it-it/docs/cpp-conformance-improvements-2017.md

 }
 ```

-In Visual Studio 2017 è possibile accedere a entrambe le proprietà Value in base al nome:
+In Visual Studio 2017, you can access both Value properties by their name:

 ```cpp
 #using "class1.dll"